-The following conventions and notations apply in this Standard, unless otherwise stated.
+The following conventions and notations apply in this ECMA Standard, unless otherwise stated.

-- A measured value is rounded off to the least significant digit of the corresponding specified value.
-It implies that a specified value of 1,26 with a positive tolerance +0,01, and a negative tolerance -0,02 allows a range of measured values from 1,235 to 1,275. - In each block and in each field the bytes shall be arranged with Byte 1, the least significant, first.
+- In each block and in each field the bytes shall be arranged with Byte 1, the least significant, first.
 Within each byte the bits shall be arranged with Bit 1, the least significant, first and Bit 8, the most significant bit, last.
-This order applies to the data, and to the input and output of the error-detecting and error-correcting codes, and to the cyclic redundancy characters. - Letters and digits in parentheses represent numbers in hexadecimal notation. - The setting of bits is denoted by ZERO or ONE.

-- Numbers in binary notation and bit patterns are represented by strings of 0 and 1 shown with the most significant bit to the left.
+This order applies to the data, and to the input and output of the error-detecting and error-correcting codes, and to the cyclic redundancy characters. - Letters and digits in parentheses represent numbers in hexadecimal notation. - The setting of bits is denoted by ZERO or ONE. - Numbers in binary notation and bit patterns are represented by strings of ZEROs and ONEs shown with the most significant bit to the left.